-Our financing activities provided cash of \$63.5 million for the three months ended March 31, 2012, compared to cash provided of \$179.4 million for the comparable period in 2011.
-Cash provided by our financing activities for the 2012 period was due to the issuance of 12.7 million shares of common stock for net proceeds of \$65.0 million, partially offset by cash used for principal payments on notes payable and bank obligations of \$1.6 million.
+Our financing activities provided cash of \$478.8 million for the nine months ended September 30, 2012, compared to cash provided of \$187.7 million for the comparable period in 2011.
+Cash provided by our financing activities for the 2012 period was due to the issuance of 12.7 million shares of common stock in February 2012 and 34.5 million shares of common stock in August 2012 for total net proceeds of \$203.5 million, as well as the issuance and sale of the 2019 Notes for net proceeds of \$277.7 million.
+The cash provided by financing activities was partially offset by cash used for principal payments on notes payable and bank obligations of \$4.1 million.

-Cash provided by our financing activities for the 2011 period was due to proceeds from the issuance of 17.3 million shares of common stock for net proceeds of \$179.3 million and proceeds from the exercise of stock options of \$3.8 million partially offset by cash used for principal payments on notes payable and bank obligations of \$3.8 million.
+Cash provided by our financing activities for the 2011 period consisted of net proceeds of \$179.4 million from the issuance of 17.3 million shares of common stock, proceeds from the exercise of stock options of \$11.7 million and \$2.6 million from our Silicon Valley Bank loan agreement.
+These increases were partially offset by cash used for principal payments on notes payable and bank obligations of \$7.0 million.

-Proceeds from collaboration loans and common stock issuances are used for general working capital purposes, such as research and development activities and other general corporate purposes.
+Proceeds from common stock and debt issuances are used for general working capital purposes, such as research and development activities and other general corporate purposes.
 Over the next several years, we are required to make certain payments on notes and bank obligations, as discussed under "Cash Requirements".